-- Measurement of the motor's designed output rating. - Speed - The revolutions per minute (rpm) of the motor at the nameplate rated voltage and frequency. - Voltage - The rated voltage at which the motor is designed to operate changes in voltage directly affect motor performance and reliability. - Full Load Amps - The amperage that the motor will draw at full load/ torque - this is used in selecting motor starter, which, if not considered, could cause starting issues. - Enclosure - The degree of protection the motor has from the environment as well as the method of cooling. - Frame - In motors 500hp+ there are still some NEMA standard frames, but there are also odd, manufacturer specific frames.
-This is not always available, and if not, an outline drawing becomes very important.
+- + Horsepower - + Measurement of the motor's designed output rating. - + Speed - + The revolutions per minute (rpm) of the motor at the nameplate rated voltage and frequency. - + Voltage - + The rated voltage at which the motor is designed to operate changes in voltage directly affect motor performance and reliability. - + Full Load Amps - + The amperage that the motor will draw at full load/torque this is used in selecting motor starter, which, if not considered, could cause starting issues.